backflush/faq/README.md

 The idea of the application is:

-_"It's an app that let the user ask/answer any question"_
+_"It's an application for frequently asked questions"_

 ## Why?